-- There is a putaway and goods receipts which involves the confirmed goods received post goods issue and post goods receipt.
+- There is a putaway, and goods receipts which involve the confirmed goods received post goods issue and post goods receipt.

 - There is also a putaway process.